planetlabs/datalake/README.md

 not prepared to wait this long should make smaller requests.

 To enable these queries, we have two hash-and-range indexes.
-They have the following <HASH-KEY>:<RANGE-KEY> format:
+They have the following HASH-KEY:RANGE-KEY format:

-<TIME_BUCKET>-<WHAT>:<WHERE>-<ID>
-<WORK_ID>-<WHAT>:<WHERE>-<ID>
+TIME_BUCKET-WHAT:WHERE-ID
+WORK_ID-WHAT:WHERE-ID

 The first index is to support query types 1 and 2.
-By using
-<TIME_BUCKET>-<WHAT> as the hash key we prevent "hot" hash keys by distributing
-writes and queries across WHATs.
+By using TIME_BUCKET-WHAT as the hash key we prevent "hot" hash keys by distributing writes and queries across WHATs.
 So while all the records for a day will be written to the same TIME_BUCKET, and while users are much more likely to query recent things from the last few TIME_BUCKETs, we spread the load across a diversity of WHATs.
-The <WHERE>-<ID> range key can be used to retrieve a subset of WHEREs if necessary.
-Finally, we append the file <ID> to ensure that the key is unique as required by DynamoDB.
+The WHERE-ID range key can be used to retrieve a subset of WHEREs if necessary.
+Finally, we append the file ID to ensure that the key is unique as required by DynamoDB.

 The second index supports query types 3 and 4 and follows a pattern similar to the first.
 However, it should be noted that the WORK_ID is optional metadata,